KILTprotocol/kilt-indexer/README.md

 **You do not need to define any environment variables to run this project.**

 There are default values for all of the environment variables.
-Nevertheless, you can use other values by assigning them inside the `.env`-file.
+You can use other values by assigning them inside an `.env`-file.

 In the root directory of this repository, is an `.env.example`-file that lists how to name environment variables and what is their use.
 Add the `.env` file to the same directory level as the `.env.example` file.